Turing degree spectra of differentially closed fields: Introduction

 \subsection{Background in Computable Model Theory}

-Now we describe the concepts from computable model theory relevant to our work.
-For Theorems \ref{thm:DCFtoGraph} and \ref{thm:low}, only Definition \ref{defn:spectrum} is really necessary, but the rest of the subsection will make clear why the broad results in Section \ref{sec:conclusion} are of interest.
+Now we describe the necessary concepts from computable model theory.
+For Proposition \ref{prop:DCFtoGraph} and Theorem\ref{thm:low}, only Definition \ref{defn:spectrum} is essential, but the rest of the subsection will make clear why the broad results in Section \ref{sec:conclusion} are of interest.

 Let $\S$ be a first-order structure on the domain $\omega$, in a computable language (e.g., any language with finitely many function and relation symbols).
 The \emph{(Turing) degree} $\deg{\S}$ is the Turing degree of the atomic diagram of $\S$; in a finite language, this is the join of the degrees of the functions and relations in $\S$. $\S$ is \emph{computable} if this degree is the computable degree $\bfz$.
 A structure isomorphic to a computable structure is said to be \emph{computably presentable}; many countable structures fail to be computably presentable.
-A more exact measure of the presentability of (the isomorphism type of) the structure is given by its \emph{Turing degree spectrum}. \begin{defn} The \emph{spectrum} of a countable structure $\S$ is the set
+A more exact measure of the presentability of (the isomorphism type of) the structure is given by its \emph{Turing degree spectrum}. \begin{defn} The \emph{spectrum} of a countable structure $\S$ is the set of all Turing degrees of \emph{copies} $\M$ of $\S$:

-of all Turing degrees of \emph{copies} $\M$ of $\S$. \end{defn} Requiring that $\dom{\M}=\omega$ prohibits complexity from being coded into the domain of the structure: the spectrum is intended to measure the complexity of the functions and relations, unaugmented by any trickery in choosing the domain.
-When dealing with fields, however, we often write $\{ x_0,x_1,\ldots\}$ for the domain; otherwise the element $1$ in $\omega$ might easily be confused with the multiplicative identity in the field, for instance.
-In \cite{K86}, Knight proved that spectra are always closed upwards, except in a few very trivial cases (such as the complete graph on countably many vertices, whose spectrum is $\{\bfz\}$).
+\end{defn} When dealing with fields, we often write $\{ x_0,x_1,\ldots\}$ for the domain; otherwise the element $1$ in $\omega$ might easily be confused with the multiplicative identity in the field, for instance.
+In \cite{K86}, Knight proved that spectra are always closed upwards, except in a few ``automorphically trivial'' cases (such as the complete graph on countably many vertices, whose spectrum is $\{\bfz\}$).